marianaiv/itk_meeting_planner/README.md

-# mattermost rotation
+# ITk meeting planner
-This is for a rotational meeting where you need to remind people that they have to chair, take notes, present summary, ... given specific dates.
+This is a webhook to send automated messages to a mattermost channel, including information from a list.